Bigyajeet/Next-word-predictor-using-LSTM/README.md

 # Next-word-predictor-using-LSTM
-in this project using lstm concept we will predict to  the next word
+in this project using lstm concept we will predict the next word